-Bring up the topic of de-cluttering in a conversation with older adults and you’ll get a variety of responses.
+Bring up the topic of decluttering in a conversation with older adults and you’ll get a variety of responses.
 For some, getting rid of things is easy; they may even respond with something like “I love throwing things away!”
 On the other hand, you have people who can’t seem to throw anything away.
 You can actually see them shift into a state of panic at the thought of discarding their belongings.
-The majority fall somewhere in the middle of the spectrum.
-You can confidently identify what is clearly trash, yet there are just some things you can’t seem to let go of.
-We are here to help.
+The majority fall somewhere in the middle of the spectrum, being able to confidently identify what is clearly trash, yet feeling certain about items they’re compelled to keep.

 Increased risk of falling

 While some falls are caused by physical decline, including balance and mobility issues, clutter in one’s surroundings can raise the odds of an accident no matter what the senior’s condition.
 It can present hazards to navigate, resulting in tripping and breaking a leg, arm, hip, neck, ribs, requiring stitches, sustaining head trauma, or suffering internal injuries.

 Cluttered medicine cabinets can be life-threatening for seniors.
 Decluttering your medicine cabinet is critical, especially for those with decreased vision.
 If a medicine cabinet is disorganized, it can be easy to confuse medicines one’s life is dependent on.
 Throw away expired medications and keep them organized to reduce confusion.

 Excess furniture can lead to many challenges for seniors with limited mobility.
 Not only can they have more trouble getting around on a daily basis, but this trouble can be serious if disaster strikes and they can’t get through certain spaces.